-The Small Rural Hospital Improvement Grant Program funds states to support rural hospitals with 49 beds or fewer.
-Funding helps small hospitals in several ways.
-These initiatives include Value-Based Purchasing and activities that support data collection to facilitate quality reporting; Accountable Care Organizations or Shared Savings activities that support the development of Accountable Care Organizations; Payment Bundling and Prospective Payment System activities that improve the revenue cycle process; and care transition efforts focused on reducing hospital readmissions.
-Funds are used by eligible hospitals to invest in quality improvement and other training.
-This program also is funded by the Federal Office of Rural Health Policy, Health Resources and Services Administration, U.S. Department of Health and Human Services.
+The Small Rural Hospital Improvement Grant Program funds State Offices of Rural Health to support rural hospitals with 49 beds or fewer engage in health system reforms.
+These models include value-based purchasing activities that support data collection to facilitate quality reporting; shared savings activities to develop Accountable Care Organizations; payment bundling and Prospective Payment System activities that improve the revenue cycle process; and care transition efforts focused on reducing hospital readmissions.
+Funds are also used by eligible hospitals to invest in quality improvement and other training.
+This program is funded by the Federal Office of Rural Health Policy, Health Resources and Services Administration, U.S. Department of Health and Human Services.